 Rumors of a smaller The Boris have existed for years, but it was always known that it would be an exclusive release for Jeff Borysiewicz’s Corona Cigar Company in Orlando, Florida.
 The reason that Corona gets the exclusive release is summed up by Joey Whitiker, manager of Corona Cigar Company on Sand Lake:

-The first, and as of now only release, of the Little Boris was 500 boxes of 10 which look like this:
+The first, and as of now only release, of the Little Boris was 500 boxes of 10.

 - Cigar Reviewed: Tatuaje Little Boris

 - Country of Origin: Nicaragua

 - Binder: Nicaragua